bkrem/msc-thesis/draft/z_appendix-c_user-manual.md

 # Introduction
-This user manual provides instructions on how to use QuantiTeam's mobile app, which serves as a basic showcase of the system's current features and its API in the context of a real application.
+This user manual provides instructions on how to use QuantiTeam's mobile app, which serves as a basic showcase of the system's current features and its API in the context of a real application, as well as the web uploader which can be used to attach text files to tasks registered in the mobile app.

 # Registration
 ## Login